Wills & Your Relationship Status

 Married couples

-You must also remember that everything above the tax free band (currently £325,000) is taxable at 40 per cent. whereas married couples enjoy a complete tax exemption on the first death and then the benefit of two tax free bands (£650,000) on the second death.
-In these cases, there are ways of drafting a will which can protect the tax free band so that there are still two tax free bands available on the death of the survivor.
+You must also remember that everything above the tax free bands (nil rate band – £325,000 and residence nil rate band – £175,000) is taxable at 40 per cent. whereas married couples enjoy a complete tax exemption on the first death and then the benefit of two tax free bands (could amount to £1,000,000 if utilising both the basic nil rate band and the residence nil rate band) on the second death.
+In these cases, there are ways of drafting a will which can protect both tax free bands so that all exemptions can be utilised on the second death.

 If you have joint children, the mother in her will should name the father as guardian in the first instance as he may not have automatic “parental responsibility”, which could mean an application to court becomes necessary for guardianship of his own children.